typoes/harry-potter-gen-z/book_1/chapter_3.md

 Harry dodged the Smelting stick and went to get the mail.
 Three things lay on the doormat: Dominos flyer, a charity bag, and — YO TF, a letter for Harry. (there were no bills as Mr Dusley had gone paperless and Aunt Marge sent his a WhatsApp)

 Harry picked it up and stared at it, his heart twanging like a giant elastic band.
-No one, ever, in his whole life, had written to him.
+No one, ever, in his whole fckn life, had written to him.
 Who would?
 Who send letters these days.
 He was lonely and depressed af, he had no friends, no other fam — he didn’t belong to the library, so he’d never even got rude notes asking for books back.
 Yet here it was, a letter, addressed so plainly there could be no cap:

 Mr. H. Potter